On September 15, 2004, I had a remarkable prayer experience. Here is what happened:

 About a half hour later, the phone rang.
 It was Nola.
 She and Kaylin were on their way to a new filming location and they were lost.
 I gave Nola directions and then asked what had happened.

 “Oh yeah," Nola said, suddenly remembering that she was supposed to have called me.
 "Probably no more than two minutes after we talked," she said, "they did a take where Kaylin suddenly did exactly what the director wanted and everyone was so thankful, they all broke out in spontaneous applause.”

 "That’s really funny," I said, "because a few minutes after I started praying, my hands suddenly started to clap."
 Then I told her how a few minutes after that I broke out laughing.

 "Well that makes sense," Nola said, "because just after they finished clapping, they immediately went on to do Kaylin's close-up.
-The director told her to shout out her lines really loudly (there was going to be an idling motorcycle next to her in the final edit) and the way she did it, it was so funny and adorable, everyone on the set started laughing and that was that.
+The director told her to shout out her lines really loudly (there was going to be an idling motorcycle next to her in the final edit) and the way she did it, it was so funny and adorable, the moment the director yelled "cut" everyone on the set burst out laughing, and that was that.
 One and done!"

 Coincidence or amazing spirit connection?
 To me, this was a beautiful confirmation of the powerful and miraculous nature of prayer.

 Posted: Sat Jun 10, 2006 12:07 am Post subject: Amazing Angel story (by justlittleme)